leotac/algos/desert/README.md

 - the (partial) excess fuel that can't be stored is greater than 2.

 This is optimal because:

-1. Sending back fewer jeeps than advised implies wasting fuel that could be saved.
+1. sending back fewer jeeps than advised implies wasting fuel that could be saved.
-2. Sending back more cars than needed does not improve the solution.
+2. sending back more cars than needed does not improve the solution.

 Dynamic programming
 -------------------